A collection of facts and statistics on the benefits of good business writing and the cost of bad.

 And, on the flipside, ineffective communications cost American businesses $75miIIion for every $1billion spent on a project.

 What does it mean?
 If you want to stay ahead of your competitors, you must encourage effective communication amongst the teams you manage.
+This is hard proof that better writing makes a better business.

 Speak to us about writer training